RobWaterhouse TV only covers racing, so you won’t be able to stream sports.

 RobWaterhouse.com offers a decent range of payment methods.
 They have all of the popular Aussie deposit options, including BPAY and POLi, on top of the direct cash and good old credit/debit cards.

 However, you won’t find any e-wallets here, which I think is a significant disadvantage.
-If they added PayPal, I wouldn’t have anything to complain about.
+If they allowed betting with PayPal, I wouldn’t have anything to complain about.
 However, the selection is still likely to be good enough for most bettors.

 You can withdraw funds either via bank EFT, or the same credit/debit card used to make your deposit.
 RobWaterhous.com is fast in both cases.
 I usually received my winnings within 2 days, which is bearable.